E. I. Watkin: Life

 He studied at St Paul's School, London and New College, Oxford.
 In 1908, Watkin became a convert to Catholicism.
 He publicly opposed conscription in 1916, a position he upheld in his 1939 pamphlet The Crime of Conscription.

 In 1927, Watkin befriended the exiled Italian priest Don Luigi Sturzo, whose work Watkin would later publish in the Dublin Review.

 Watkin's best known works were Philosophy of Mysticism (1920) and A Philosophy of Form (1938).
 He has been described as "one of the few non-Thomist Catholic philosophers of the early twentieth century."

+In 1930, Watkin translated Jacques Maritain’s French edition of “An Introduction to Philosophy” into English.

 Pacifism

-Watkin was a pacifist and joined the pacifist organization The Guild of Pope's Peace in 1916 which promoted peaceful solutions to World War I. He founded in 1936 with Eric Gill and Donald Attwater the inter-war Catholic pacifist movement Pax.
+Watkin was a pacifist and joined the pacifist organization The Guild of the Pope's Peace in 1916 which promoted peaceful solutions to World War I. He founded in 1936 with Eric Gill and Donald Attwater the inter-war Catholic pacifist movement Pax.
 This movement was prominently supported by Dorothy Day.

 Watkin was opposed to fascism, and his book The Catholic Centre includes a critique of Fascist Italy and Nazi Germany as being part of "a social revolt against reason".